-Year-round engagement with stockholders

-ک Summer Fall ۲۲۲ ۲۲۲ Winter/Spring

-Review changes to our largest stockholders' proxy voting policies and perspectives Plan for outreach to our largest stockholders and smaller institutional investors with active engagement programs Conduct engagements with our largest investors and smaller institutional investors to discuss corporate governance, executive compensation and ESG initiatives Share engagement feedback with our Board and Committees, as appropriate, for consideration Enhance governance practices and disclosures, as deemed appropriate In advance of the annual stockholder meeting, conduct additional engagement with investors as needed/requested and share feedback with the Board and Committees, as appropriate, for consideration Hold annual stockholder meeting Review feedback from annual stockholder meeting and determine future priorities

-Stockholder engagement continues to be a priority of the Board, and particularly of the CLP Committee.
-In connection with the Annual Meeting (the number of outstanding shares and the calculated percentages discussed below exclude the shares held by Mr. Pessina and his affiliates):

-44% 100% 9% We contacted 30 investors representing approximately 44% of our outstanding shares.
+↓ Summer Fall Winter/Spring Review changes to our largest stockholders' proxy voting policies and perspectives Plan for outreach to our largest stockholders and smaller institutional investors with active engagement programs Conduct engagements with our largest investors and smaller institutional investors to discuss corporate governance, executive compensation and ESG initiatives Share engagement feedback with our Board and Committees, as appropriate, for consideration Enhance governance practices and disclosures, as deemed appropriate In advance of the annual stockholder meeting, conduct additional engagement with investors as needed/requested and share feedback with the Board and Committees, as appropriate, for consideration Hold annual stockholder meeting Review feedback from annual stockholder meeting and determine future priorities ty of the Board, and particularly of the CLP Commit percentages discussed below exclude the shares he 44% 100% 9% We contacted 30 investors representing approximately 44% of our outstanding shares.
 We extended invitations for engagement to 100% of stockholders who hold 0.8% or more of our outstanding shares.
 We have held 7 meetings with stockholders who represent approximately 9% of our outstanding shares; some investors we contacted either did not respond or confirmed that a discussion was not needed at that time.
 We believe these percentages demonstrate our commitment to stockholder outreach and feedback.